Zoo of Correlation Inequalities in Holography and Beyond: Holographic Strong Superadditivity

-For the one-way direction we will not need to invoke the additional information provided by the max/min statements with the inequality being generally true for all mixed $ABCD$.
-Moreover the one-way proof is near identical to that of the monogamy of classical correlations for the measured party proof (Theorem \ref{thm:mono-unmeasured}) and so explanations are brief.
+For the one-way direction proof we did not need to invoke the additional information provided by the assumed max statements: the one-way inequality in equation \eqref{eq: one way SSA} is true for arbitrary $ABCD$.
+However for the remaining two-way condition,

-\begin{proof} For a mixed boundary state $ABCD$ we expand~\eqref{eq: one way classical ssa} in terms of HEE and EWCS to obtain